rseah145/smw-term2/lesson_5/Theory.md

 Simplest approach that is applicable to client systems that do not run mission critical services

-For servers, automatically Microsoft Update
+For servers, automatic Microsoft Update